Lush and Rex Ray TYPE Glass Tile Installation Guide

 Lush® glass tile is made of clear glass with colorant kiln fired onto the back of the tile.
 It is important that you inspect your entire order to ensure that it is acceptable before installation.
-If for any reason you are dissatisfied with your order please contact us immediately at 877-439-9734 or Service@modwalls.com.Installation Constitutes Acceptance.
+If for any reason you are dissatisfied with your order please contact us WITHIN THREE DAYS of delivery at 877-439-9734 or firstname.lastname@example.org.Installation Constitutes Acceptance.

 modwalls® Lush® glass tile is suitable for both interior and exterior wall applications in both wet and dry areas.

 Preparing the existing surface is the most critical task of any tile installation.
 The tile must be placed on a rigid, level, plumb and structurally sound surface to avoid problems.
 The surface should be clean, dry and free of contaminants that could prevent a good bond.

 The recommended substrate is a cement backer board such as HardieBacker.
 Gypsum board may also be acceptable for interior dry installations only.

 Per ANSI 118.4 compliance, we recommend using a white, thin-set mortar modified with polymer or latex.Do NOT attempt to install with a mastic.

 The necessary tools for Lush® glass tile installation are: tile float, large bucket, 3/16" V-notched trowel, 1/16" or 1/8" tile spacers, sponge, lint free cloth and a wet saw with a new Diamond Blade (appropriate for cutting glass tile).
 Lush® glass tile may be successfully cut using a glass score and snap method.

 Mix the powdered thin-set mortar with latex additive in bucket.
 Stir and add more liquid until it reaches the consistency of peanut butter.